jangelsb/retimer/privacy.md

 ## Privacy Policy

-This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.
+This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if they decide to use this Service.

 ## Information Collection and Use